-Inspect and thoroughly clean the diffuser (1).
-It must be clean and free of any flaws which could cut the O-ring (44) or prevent a good seal.
-Lightly oil the O-ring and install it over the shoulder of the diffuser.
+Inspect and thoroughly clean the diffuser (1) and its O-ring groove.
+It must be clean and free of any flaws which could cut the O-ring or prevent a good seal.
+Lightly oil the O-ring (45) and install it in the groove of the diffuser.

 Carefully position the diffuser over the seal plate and motor housing and press it into the motor housing until fully seated.
-Secure the diffuser with the hardware (53 and 54).
-Torque the capscrews evenly in a cross sequence to 120 ft. lbs.
+Secure the diffuser with the hardware (58 and 59).
+Torque the capscrews evenly in a cross sequence to120 ft. lbs.
 (1440 in. lbs or 16,6 m. kg.).
 After installing the diffuser, check the impeller for free rotation.